 - Uses NVT-compatible mode

 Note: When the "Raw data" protocol is selected, Fixed Port Settings are always enabled.
 In this case the user has to specify the COM-port parameters, since the information about the COM-port settings is not transferred from the remote side in this mode.

-Keep alive interval: Interval (in seconds) between two keepalive retransmissions.
+- Interval (in seconds) between two keep-alive messages.